 In Turbo mode, which uses the Botvac's full cleaning prowess, the device managed to clean 473 square feet in nearly 50 minutes.
 It returned to its dock with about 40 percent of its battery left.
 In Eco mode, which preserves power to make more rounds, it lasted 43 minutes and returned to the base with nearly 70 percent of its battery.

-The dustbin is easy to dump out, too, and you can easily do so without gloves.
 I managed two full cleanings before it pestered me to empty its dustbin, which was as easy as pressing a button and taking the compartment to the trashcan.
 Besides the Samsung Powerbot R7070, this is another robot vacuum that doesn't make me feel like I need gloves to clean it out.